Shooting Star Candlestick Pattern Trading Guide

 In your current time frame, you are seeing sellers take out the buyers and the potential of a change of trend or in the short term, direction.

-The long upper wick can be hard on the psychology of traders that are long.
+The long upper wick can be hard on the psychology of long traders.

 1. Buyers are enjoying the profits they gained during the uptrend